amir995/BasicCalc/README.md

 # BasicCalc
-A basic calculator which runs on command line window link powershell or cmd I used python version = 3.6.8, any python3 version is suiatble for this code to run.
+A basic calculator which runs on command line window like powershell or cmd.
+I used python version = 3.6.8, any python3 version is suiatble for this code to run.

 Prerequisites to run this code -